-Assuming you have a solid lease, if your tenant violates its terms and you do not feel that suing for money damages will be productive, you can move forward with the eviction process.
-Most evictions stem from a failure to pay rent, though tenants can also be evicted for violating other specific provisions of the lease.
+If your tenant violates the lease terms and does not promptly correct the vioation(s), you can move forward with the eviction process.
+Most evictions stem from a failure to pay rent, though tenants can also be evicted for violating other provisions of the lease.

 - First, you serve a tenant with a notice to correct or notice of eviction.
 There are several different forms landlords can use for this, and we will help you choose the right one.

 - Second, depending on which notice you use, landlords must wait the appropriate time period before filing suit.
 That usually ranges from five to 30 days.